Cinema St. James

 212 N. Jefferson Street,

-The St. James Theater was opened around 1949.
-The building is a blond brick with red brick trim building, has a small V shaped marquee with a small vertical with theater listed on it.
+The building is a blond brick with red brick trim building, has a small V shaped marquee with a small vertical with theatre listed on it.
 Seating is listed at 425 and in 2006 was still in operation showing first run attractions.
 It has since closed and has been demolished.
+A bank now operates on the site.

 This theatre was built as the Lyric in 1947.
 It closed and was demolished in the past ten years.
 A bank sits on the site.
 I saw “Beverly Hills Cop” there!
 The theare could have been cute, but the management wasn’t interested in cleaning it up or selling it.
 It had an apartment behind the projection booth, so I tried a few times to buy it.
 My favorite memory was the Pepsi sign in the concession stand that said “Welcome to the Cinema Theater”.